gurjeet/gurjeet.singh.im/blog/_posts/2024-06-09-passwordstore+gnupg+touchid.md

 Hopefully the below instructions and explanation will make it convenient for you to make use of GPG and PasswordStore.

+***Update*** (2024/06/13):
+I now use this setup to automatically reconnect my VPN connection, if it ever gets disconnected.
+Please see this blog [post][] for the shell functions I wrote for this automation.

+[post]: ./cisco-anyconnect-vpn-automation-with-touchid-on-macos

 ```shell
 # Install the packages using Homebrew
 brew install gnupg